nordicenergy/staking-calculator/README.md

-# Nordic Energy - Stakking Calculator
+# Nordic Energy - Staking Calculator

 A simple webpage that calculates staking details on Nordic Energy´s PowerChain blockchain.

 Nordic Energy will also introduce a reward system to stimulate stake pools and community adoption.
 As a proof-of-stake system, users stake their Nordic Energy (NET) tokens to participate in the network

-Check www.staking.nordicenergy.io/calculator/ for the result.
+Check www.staking.nordicenergy.io for the result.

 ## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).